CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/hotwire-outside-rails.md

 ## Step 2: Implement a Simple Web Socket / HTTP Server with BunJS

 Web Sockets serve as the backbone for real-time communication in our project.
-In this step, we’ll create a basic Web socket HTTP server using Bun.
+In this step, we'll create a basic Web socket HTTP server using Bun.
 Web Sockets are essential for enabling bidirectional communication between clients (such as web browsers) and the server.

 ### The Multiple Publisher - Multiple Subscriber Pattern

 Our approach involves implementing the **multiple publisher - multiple subscriber pattern**.
-Here’s how it works:
+Here's how it works:

 1. **Client Interaction**:
     * Clients (users' web browsers) initiate actions, such as sending chat messages or requesting updates.